-The Committee of Ministers shall be informed of the situation regarding unpaid contributions in accordance with a timetable that it shall determine and, in any case, on the presentation of the annual accounts."]
+The Committee of Ministers shall be informed of the situation regarding unpaid contributions in accordance with a timetable that it shall determine and, in any case, on the presentation of the annual accounts."

-29. As an example, for the year 2011 the Ordinary Budget, recalculated to include the employer's contributions to pensions, amounted to €235.4 million.
+17 As an example, for the year 2011 the Ordinary Budget, recalculated to include the employer's contributions to pensions, amounted to €235.4 million.
 The expenditure dedicated within the Ordinary Budget to the functioning of the Convention (including 15% of overhead costs) amounted to €79.8 million, which corresponds to 33.9%.
-The highest amount contributed by any State in the previous year (2010) to
+The highest amount contributed by any State in the previous year (2010) to the Ordinary Budget of the Council of Europe corresponded to 11.7% of the budget.
+This percentage, applied to the amount of €79.8 million, would provide a contribution of €9.34 million.

-- 86. In order to ensure the stability of the calculation method proposed, a safeguard clause is added in paragraph 2 of Article 8 of the Accession Agreement of the Accession Agreement to the effect that, if the actual relative weight of the expenditure related to the Convention system within the Ordinary Budget varies substantially, the percentage indicated in paragraph 1 of Article 8 (to date, 34%) shall be adapted by agreement between the EU and the Council of Europe.
-Such adaptation is triggered by the fact that, in each of two consecutive years, the difference between the percentage calculated on the real figures and the percentage in paragraph 1 of Article 8 is more than 2.5 percentage points (that is, if the real figure is below 31.5%, or above 36.5%).
-This mechanism shall obviously apply also to any new percentage resulting from subsequent agreements between the EU and the Council of Europe. - 87.
-In addition, [, two clauses are added in order] to avoid any possible unintended effects of the safeguard clause[, and in particular.
-First, in order] to avoid that the EU's accession could lead to a situation in which there would be fewer resources available to the Convention system than before the accession, it is foreseen that no account shall be taken of a change in the percentage indicated in paragraph 1 of Article 8 (34%) that results from a decrease in absolute terms of the amount dedicated within the Ordinary Budget to the functioning of the Convention as compared to the year preceding that in which the EU becomes a Party to the Convention.
-[In case of major changes in the equilibrium set out in the Agreement, the revision mechanism set out in the previous subparagraph would apply in order to preserve the relative level of the contribution.
-Second, in order to avoid an unjustified increase in the EU's contribution in the event of a decrease in absolute terms of the Ordinary Budget, combined with no change or a decrease in absolute terms of the amount dedicated within the Ordinary Budget to the functioning of the Convention, it is foreseen that no account shall be taken of a possible increase in the percentage indicated above, resulting from it.] - 88.
+more than 2.5 percentage points (that is, if the real figure is below 31.5%, or above 36.5%).
+This mechanism shall obviously apply also to any new percentage resulting from subsequent agreements between the EU and the Council of Europe.

+- 87. In addition, in order to avoid any possible unintended effects of the safeguard clause and in particular to avoid that the EU's accession could lead to a situation in which there would be fewer resources available to the Convention system than before the accession, it is foreseen that no account shall be taken of a change in the percentage indicated in paragraph 1 of Article 8 (34%) that results from a decrease in absolute terms of the amount dedicated within the Ordinary Budget to the functioning of the Convention as compared to the year preceding that in which the EU becomes a Party to the Convention.
+In case of major changes in the equilibrium set out in the Agreement, the revision mechanism set out in the previous subparagraph would apply in order to preserve the relative level of the contribution. - 88.
 The technical and practical arrangements for the implementation of the provisions set out in the Accession Agreement will be determined in detail by the Council of Europe and the EU.